Creation vs. Conception: Can an AI Machine be an Inventor?

 Computational Creativity, a new subfield of Artificial Intelligence (AI), is the study of software that mimics human creativity.
 AI researchers in this field are designing software to paint pictures, write poems, and compose music.
 In science and engineering, some believe that the output of certain sophisticated AI software can represent a new invention conceived of, not by the author, user, or trainer of the software, but by the software itself, and that the software or the “AI machine” should be listed as the inventor on a patent application for the new invention.
 However, the question of whether an AI machine can create or generate an invention is different from the question of whether the AI machine can be considered an inventor, as that term is defined under U.S. patent law, and can properly be listed as the inventor on a U.S. patent application.

-The AI-machine-as-inventor proposition was recently tested by Dr. Stephen Thayer, who filed patent applications in the USPTO, the UKIPO, and the EPO for inventions alleged invented by a neural-network-based AI machine entitled “DABUS.”
-In each case, the inventor was listed as “DABUS” on the application, with Dr. Thayer listed as the applicant and assignee.
+The AI-machine-as-inventor proposition was recently tested by Dr. Stephen Thaler, who filed patent applications in the USPTO, the UKIPO, and the EPO for inventions alleged invented by a neural-network-based AI machine entitled “DABUS.”
+In each case, the inventor was listed as “DABUS” on the application, with Dr. Thaler listed as the applicant and assignee.
 Each Office objected to the listed inventor information for the same reason: DABUS is not a natural person.
 Notably, in rejecting DABUS as the inventor, the UKIPO accepted the assertion that DABUS nevertheless “created” the invention.

 DABUS